TPTU: Large Language Model-based AI Agents for Task Planning and Tool Usage: Abstract

 \section{Abstract}

 With recent advancements in natural language processing, Large Language Models (LLMs) have emerged as powerful tools for various real-world applications.
-Despite their prowess, the intrinsic generative abilities of LLMs may prove insufficient for handling complex tasks which necessitate a combination of task planning and the usage of external tools.
-In this paper, we first propose a structured framework tailored for LLM-based AI Agents and discuss the crucial capabilities necessary for tackling intricate problems.
+Despite their powers, the intrinsic generative abilities of LLMs may prove insufficient for handling complex tasks, which necessitate a combination of task planning and the usage of external tools.
+In this paper, we first propose a structured framework tailored for LLM-based AI Agents and then discuss the crucial capabilities necessary for tackling intricate problems.
 Within this framework, we design two distinct types of agents (i.e., one-step agent and sequential agent) to execute the inference process.
-Subsequently, we instantiate the framework using various LLMs and evaluate their Task Planning and Tool Usage (TPTU) abilities on typical tasks.
+Subsequently, we instantiate the framework using various LLMs and evaluate their \underline{T}ask \underline{P}lanning and \underline{T}ool \underline{U}sage (TPTU) abilities on typical tasks.
 By highlighting key findings and challenges, our goal is to provide a helpful resource for researchers and practitioners to leverage the power of LLMs in their AI applications.
-Our study emphasizes the substantial potential of these models, while also identifying areas that need more investigation and improvement.
+Our study emphasizes the substantial potential of these models while also identifying areas that need more investigation and improvement. {The code and resources will be available on GitHub.}